Community Sailing Program

 -

-The "Heel": When the wind catches the sails, the boat will lean (heel) to one side.
-This is normal, but it means the deck will not be level.
+To "heel" - when the wind fills the sails, the boat will lean (heel) to one side.
+This is normal.

 -